-Perhaps with the addition of a large civil case filed on behalf of Courtney Love.
+Perhaps with the addition of a large civil case as well.
 This case has been highly publicized and

-if you are not aware of it you can easily find it yourself or go to one
+if you are not aware of it you can easily find it yourself on the internet or go to one

-Having fame and even money does not assure that you will get decent or anything more than mediocre legal representation.
+Having fame and even money does not assure that you will get decent or anything better than mediocre legal representation.

 This case involved the musician